Apple helps Samsung surge to record profits

 Analysts have been warning about slowing demand and a subsequent drop in prices for some memory chips, the business that drove a year-long streak of record profits at Samsung.

-And despite the blockbuster earnings Samsung forecast Friday, analysts expect the company to report disappointing smartphone sales for the third quarter, despite the release of a new flagship device, the Note 9, in August.
+And despite the blockbuster earnings Samsung forecast Friday, analysts expect the company to report disappointing smartphone sales for the third quarter, despite the release of a new flagship device, the Galaxy Note 9, in August.

+Samsung, the world's largest smartphone maker, is suffering "a slowdown in many markets" compared with the same quarter last year, said TuanAnh Nguyen, an analyst at research firm Canalys.

+Competition from Apple and Huawei's new flagship phones mean Samsung faces "tremendous challenges to remain strong" in the high-end market, he added.

-Samsung, the world's largest smartphone maker, will report full results at the end of this month.
+Samsung will report full results at the end of this month.

 Beyond smartphones and memory chips, another reason Samsung's earnings were so hot last quarter was because South Korea was so hot — literally.